josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 These issues are critical because:
 - Players have absolutely no control over being dragged into Wars
 - **Original owners are completely ignored** - The system ignores original ownership and only looks at cultural dominance (e.g., Ottomans ignored in favor of Eretnids in Byzantium case)
+- **Inconsistent War leadership logic** - In normal War declarations, Overlords become War Leader when their Vassals are attacked, but in Secessionists Civil Wars, Vassals become War Leader instead.
+This creates unpredictable and inconsistent game logic that breaks player expectations
 - Personal Union break unexpectedly due to forced participation
 - Players receive severe penalties (-50 Stability) for actions they did not choose
 - **Rebellions that spawn as Society of Pops cause warscore costs to be applied to wrong target** - When Society of Pops troops are wiped out and Rebellion is eliminated, the War continues with the war participant Country as War Leader.
 The low warscore costs (intended only for annexing Rebels) remain active, allowing the Defender to annex the war participant Country at 25% cost instead of just the Rebels.
 This allows major powers like France (3rd largest Country at game start) to be annexed by smaller Countries like England